-Yet, we know that men face specific health issues that require special care and treatment.
-That's why the Grand View Hospital team offers care for the following conditions affecting men.
+We know men face specific health issues that require special care and treatment.
+That’s why the Grand View Hospital team offers care for the following conditions affecting men.

 Prostate & Urinary Health

 The prostate, a walnut-shaped gland found only in men, lies in front of the rectum, sits just below the bladder where urine is stored, and surrounds the tube that carries urine from the body (urethra).
 The gland functions as part of the male reproductive system by making a fluid that becomes part of semen, the white fluid that contains sperm.

 Three main problems can occur in the prostate gland, several of which can cause urinary problems:

 An inflammation or infection of the prostate.
 Symptoms can include: